Rishit-dagli/Google-FooBar/README.md

 # Google-FooBar

 My solutions for Google FooBar.
 Note: all these solutions are written in Python.
+These problems and my solutions to them might be quite helpful if you are preparing for a coding interview or are just interested in coding.

 <p align="center">
 <img src="https://github.com/Rishit-dagli/Google-FooBar/blob/master/images/rabbit_animation.gif" width = 100%></img>